saurabhaga/tutorials/pages/sb-config-server.md

 - Create a git repo where the configurations will be saved.
 - You can create files at root location of git (means separate repo for git) or can be inside any folder of git.
 - If you create files under folder of git repo, you need to define the search path property in cloud config server.
 - Default branch is master.
+This can be overridden with the

-In this example. lets assume there is a Git repo with name "spring-cloud" and there is a folder inside it with name `config-server-git`.
-Lets create two files under config-server-git folder in both master and develop branch
+In this example. lets assume there is a Git repo with name "spring-cloud-microservices" and there is a folder inside it with name `config-files`.
+Lets create two files under config-files folder in both master and develop branch

 ```
-person-service-dev.properties
+application.properties
 person-service-prod.properties
 ```